Joined the Campaign: November 2016

-The Glasgow campaign is being led by the Glasgow Homelessness Network.
+Who’s involved?
+The campaign in Glasgow is being led by the Glasgow Homelessness Network (GHN).

-There has already been significant work to develop Housing First in Glasgow, with the UK’s first project launched in the city by Turning Point Scotland in 2010 and the strategic commitment to upscaling the approach confirmed by the city’s Health and Social Care Partnership.
-Glasgow Homelessness Network, in partnership with Turning Point Scotland, hosted Scotland’s first Housing First Seminar in May 2017 which brought together almost 250 people from NGOs, local and national government representatives and people with lived experience of homelessness who wish to develop the concept further.
+The campaign in Glasgow is building on initial Housing First successes in the city.
+Glasgow Homelessness Network, in partnership with Turning Point Scotland, hosted Scotland’s first Housing First Seminar in May 2017 which brought together almost 250 people interested in developing Housing First.
+These included people from NGOs, local and national government and people with lived experience of homelessness.

-The current focus is working with partners to develop and test a Housing First Transition Fund to support systems change and test and evaluate the delivery of Housing First in the Private Rented Sector.
+Another focus of activity is working with partners to develop and test a Housing First Transition Fund to support systems change and test and evaluate the delivery of Housing First in the Private Rented Sector.